xubingyue/avocadodb/README_maintainers.md

     -DENABLE_GDB_JIT_INTERFACE

 (enable (broken) GDB intergation of JIT)
-At runtime arangod needs to be started with these options:
+At runtime avocadod needs to be started with these options:

     --javascript.v8-options="--gdbjit_dump"
     --javascript.v8-options="--gdbjit_full"